JakubSzwajka/JakubSzwajka.github.io/_posts/2021-4-20-Make-Rick-Astley-sing-in-Your-Console.md

 Ok now we have our core.
 We play video, but there is no sound, it is playing to fast and our goal is to have it in console.

-Let's solve the problem one by one.
+Let's solve those problems one by one.

 ### Sound